 Turku Book Prize

-The Turku Book Prize is a joint prize from the European Society for Environmental History (ESEH) and the Rachel Carson Center for Environment and Society (RCC).
-The award is named after the city of Turku, Finland, where it was awarded for the first time at the 6th annual ESEH Conference in June 2011.
+The Turku Book Prize is a joint prize of the European Society for Environmental History (ESEH) and the Rachel Carson Center for Environment and Society (RCC).
+The award is named after the city of Turku, Finland, where it was awarded for the first time at the sixth ESEH Conference in June 2011.

 Turku Book Prize 2021